grantek/minisynth32/build-guide.md

 clearance so one or two layers of support stuck to the floor is okay.
 Careful use of a scalpel can help reach behind the PCB support behind the buttons.

+The other parts are more straightforward to print, but read through the other sections for notes on customisation.

 The shell was modeled in FreeCAD using the Part workbench, which uses simple geometric shapes added and subtracted from each other.
 If you want to modify the "MS-32" text on the face plate to something more authentic, select the